jackos/intro-to-gpu/intro-to-gpu.md

 block: 1 thread: 3 val: 7
 ```

-As in the vizualization above, the block/thread is getting the corrosponding value that we expect.
+As in the visualization above, the block/thread is getting the corresponding value that we expect.
 You can see `block: 3 thread: 3` has the last value 15.

-## Mulitply Kernel
+## Multiply Kernel

 Now that we've verified we're getting the correct values when indexing, lets launch a kernel to multiply each value: